Mantas-2155X/AI_UnlockPlayerHeight/README.md

 * Please look at the plugin settings menu and enable/modify which features you want.

 **To-Do:**
-* Make players hand raise to compensate for the girl being huge and player being tiny.
+* (handholding) Make players hand raise to compensate for the girl being huge and player being tiny.
 * Somehow make H animations fit better at different player heights.